theoithinkk/GaliciousSecretScanner/README.md

 ## Original Contribution
 <p align="justify">
-Galicious Scanner is not a single-technique scanner.
+Galicious Secret Scanner is not a single-technique scanner.
 It combines a known-format regex library with an entropy-based fallback, so both recognizable and custom internal secrets are caught in the same pass.
 Hits from the two engines are then deduplicated into one finding rather than reported as the same leak twice.

 Its severity scoring is context-aware rather than a flat match or no-match result.
 It factors in whether a file is a live config or a test fixture, whether the surrounding folder is a test or example directory, whether the value matches a known placeholder, and whether the file is actually tracked by Git.
 The report therefore tells the user which findings genuinely matter, instead of only where a pattern matched.